 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Drs.
-Moran and Wright may place antibiotic fibers in the periodontal pockets after scaling and planing.
+In some cases, Dr. Wright and Dr. Moran may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.

-When deep pockets between teeth and gums are present, it is difficult for Drs.
-Moran and Wright to thoroughly remove plaque and tartar.
-Patients can seldom, if ever, keep these pockets clean and free of plaque.
+When deep pockets between teeth and gums are present, it is difficult for Dr. Wright and Dr. Moran to thoroughly remove plaque and tartar.
+Patients can seldom if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.